 Build a Core Team of People

 To operate a business successfully you need a team of people by your side.
 Hire people who compliment you, fill gaps in your expertise, and who are able to offer a fresh perspective.
 Encourage them to challenge your decisions as this will help your organisation grow.
+You can even check out The Tech Reviewer for more insight.

 Delegate Whenever Possible